isaguimet/uniDates-script/README.md

 By using one essential python module, datetime, I was able to solve this problem.
 The script outputs a list of the 14 weeks of the semester (including reading week) with the dates of each week.
 Below is a picture of the desired result:

 ![Picture of script result](https://github.com/isaguimet/uniDates-script/blob/master/images/result.PNG)

+From here all I have to do is copy these dates into my OneNote notebook and I will have my notebooks ready for the semester!